 The Alpine Convention is also active in several international institutions and processes related to climate change and the environment.

-The Alpine Convention is the first case of an international treaty focusing on a transnational mountainous area.
-However, many of the issues dealt with within the Alpine Convention are of interest in other mountainous regions of the world.
-Therefore Alpine Convention’s activities include an “external aspect”, which takes the form of direct or indirect support of or cooperation with relevant governance bodies in other mountainous regions of the world.
+The Alpine Convention is the first example of an international treaty focusing on a transnational mountainous area.
+However, many of the issues dealt with in the Alpine Convention are of interest to other mountainous regions of the world.
+The Alpine Convention’s activities therefore include an "external aspect", which takes the form of direct or indirect support for or cooperation with relevant governance bodies in other mountainous regions of the world.
 This cooperation leads to a fruitful worldwide exchange of experiences and to the building of a global platform for representing the interests of mountainous regions.

 The Carpathian Convention

-The Framework Convention on the Protection and Sustainable Development of the Carpathians (“The Carpathian Convention”) was signed in 2003 by the Czech Republic, Hungary, Poland, Romania, Serbia, the Slovak Republic and Ukraine and has been in force since 2006.
-Alike the Alpine Convention, it consists of a framework convention and thematic protocols (on Biodiversity, Sustainable Forest Management, Sustainable Tourism, Sustainable Transport and Sustainable Agriculture and Rural Development).
-The initiative for the negotiations of the Carpathian Convention was given by the UNEP Regional Office for Europe (ROE), which also hosts the Interim Secretariat of the Convention.
+The Framework Convention on the Protection and Sustainable Development of the Carpathians ("The Carpathian Convention") was signed in 2003 by the Czech Republic, Hungary, Poland, Romania, Serbia, the Slovak Republic, and Ukraine and has been in force since 2006.
+Like the Alpine Convention, it consists of a framework convention and thematic protocols (on Biodiversity, Sustainable Forest Management, Sustainable Tourism, Sustainable Transport and Sustainable Agriculture and Rural Development).
+The initiative for the negotiations of the Carpathian Convention came from the UNEP Regional Office for Europe (ROE), which also hosts the interim Secretariat of the Convention.

-The Alpine Convention States (in particular Italy and Austria) played an active role in the process of establishment of the Carpathian Convention, after an “Alpine-Carpathian partnership” had been launched during the UN International Year of the Mountains 2002.
-On 13 December 2006 the presidencies and secretariats of the Alpine and Carpathian Conventions signed a Memorandum of Understanding.
+The Alpine Convention States (in particular Italy and Austria) played an active role in the process of establishing the Carpathian Convention following an "Alpine-Carpathian partnership" that was launched during the UN International Year of the Mountains 2002.
+On 13 December 2006, the presidencies and secretariats of the Alpine and Carpathian Conventions signed a Memorandum of Understanding.
 The two secretariats cooperate regularly and reciprocally attend meetings.

 The Pyrenees